Unhuman (film): Plot

 Ever leaves Tamra behind after they argue about Tamra ignoring their friendship in favor of aligning with the "jocks".
 Ever and Steven return to the bus to look for a phone, although Ever becomes distracted by the radio, discovering that the emergency broadcast was actually a tape recording.
 Steven apologetically injects Ever from behind with a syringe.
 Before passing out, Ever sees Randall join Steven.
-A flashback shows that weeks earlier, Randall enlisted Steven for a scheme modeled after "Scared Straight" where they would stage a zombie attack to get revenge on their bullies while looking like heroes to Tamra and Ever.
+A flashback shows that weeks earlier, Randall enlisted Steven for a scheme modeled after "Scared Straight!" where they would stage a zombie attack to get revenge on their bullies while looking like heroes to Tamra and Ever.
 Wayne volunteers, while ex-con and former student, Chip creates a dangerous drug to make people behave like zombies.
 Back in the present, Randall brings Steven back to the building to check on the students they injected and took captive, including Danny and Hunt.
 Meanwhile, Ever gathers enough strength to use a boom box to beat Chip.

 Tamra finds Randall, who lies that zombies killed Ever.
 After Steven secretly injects the captive students with more of Chip's drug, Randall arms Tamra, Ryan, and Jacey with weapons as he rallies them to kill their supposedly transformed classmates.
 Ever suddenly interrupts to tell everyone the truth about Randall and Steven's plot.
 Tamra hits Randall, who inadvertently reveals a vanity mural he previously painted that depicts him and Steven as mythic heroes saving Tamra and Ever from zombified bullies.
-With the secret now fully exposed, Ever's allies rescue Danny and lock Steven in a cage with Hunt and the other ravenous "zombies."
+With the secret now fully exposed, Ever's allies rescue Danny and lock Steven in a cage with Hunt and the other ravenous "zombies".
 Everyone then fights with Randall, who gravely wounds Danny, as Ever uses a makeshift Freddy Krueger glove, that Chip created, to stab Randall with several syringes of the drug.
-Randall reforms as a "zombie."
-Tamra, Jacey, Candice, and another rescued young woman team up to take Randall down, with Ever finishing him off.
+Randall reforms as a "zombie".
+Tamra, Jacey, Candice, and another rescued young woman named Juniper team up to take Randall down, with Ever finishing him off.